maumauZAZA/maumauZAZA/README.md

 ### Hello, im maumauZAZA!!!

 - I'm currentlich working on PHP projects!
-- I#m looking to make an online Forum and to earn money with it.
+- Im looking to make an online Forum and to earn money with it.

 <!--
 **maumauZAZA/maumauZAZA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.